thermotect/.github/profile/README.md

-# Thermotect
+# Arcito | آریکتو

 **Smart Building Engineering Platform | AI-Powered Cloud Solution**

-Thermotect is a next-generation building engineering ecosystem that empowers architects, engineers, and construction teams with intelligent tools — all in one unified platform. ([thermotect.com][1])
+Thermotect is a next-generation building engineering ecosystem that empowers architects, engineers, and construction teams with intelligent tools — all in one unified platform. ([arcito.app][1])

 ---